hrgunn/MLH/SQL Intro/README.md

 * There are different types of databases out there.
 * For the purposes of this class we will be learning to use SQL which is a relational database
-* Relational Databases allow us to store information in the form of `tables`, and each table has `rows`, and `columns`
+* Relational Databases allow us to store information in the form of `tables`
+* Each table has `rows`, and `columns`
 * Visualize a csv file, or even a microsoft excel file.
 * Imagine a school database: we may have the following tables
 	* Faculty
 	* Staff
 	* Students
 * Each table will have columns and rows
-* The columns will be specific to the table they below to.
-They are usually attributes. (first name, last name, date of birth, etc.)
+* The columns will be specific to the table they belong to.
+* Columns are usually attributes. (first name, last name, date of birth, etc.)
-* The rows will be populating the table with information that follows the column format.
+* The rows will be populating the table with information formatted to follow the column format.

 #### Part 2 - Database Visualization / Planning

 * No more imagining things.
 Let's build an ERD
-* ERD: Entity-Relationship Diagram
+* ERD stands for Entity-Relationship Diagram
 * We use ERD's to draw out a representation of our database.
-* Draw out the ERD of the school example above
+* Lets draw out the ERD of our school example above
 * You want to start from large to small.
 	* Think about how you can break up the data and what the tables will be
 	* What columns will each table have?